 Disclosure: The links present in this article direct you to amazon.com or other sites.
 As an Amazon Associate I earn from qualifying purchases.
 For more information see our About section.

 Perseus – the granddaddy of all Greek heroes – was most famous in Greek mythology for his slaying of the snake-haired Gorgon, Medusa, a once beautiful woman reduced to an evil monster who’s stare turns men to stone.
-He also slayed a giant whale thing, ‘Cetus’, way before Moby Dick glamorized the slaying of rare whale color-morphs.
-Extinction rebellion loons would probably have cancelled Perseus if they were around 4 thousand years ago…
+Immortalized further in the move Clash of the Titans – the old one not the god-awful new one with Sam Worthington… He also slayed a giant whale thing, ‘Cetus’, way before Moby Dick glamorized the slaying of rare whale color-morphs.
+Extinction rebellion would probably have cancelled Perseus if they were around 4 thousand years ago…

 Perseus’ mythological exploits with the head of Medusa – who’s gaze turns living things to stone – included accidentally turning his own friends into stone.
 He, no less, has surely earned a place in your cool new apartment.

 Atlas – the god who held up the earth and sky – was also turned to stone by Perseus (seriously, Perseus?).
 He then became the Atlas mountains, where he continues to hold up the sky.
 What?
 Have you got a better theory of where those mountains came from?

 Actually, the description of the statue is slightly off.
 Atlas isn’t actually just carrying the earth, but the celestial globe; which includes the sky.
 This statue is true to Greek mythology.